TamaraRingas/Chat_dApp/README.md

 # Chat_dApp
 Blockchain chat application deployed on Avalanche.
-Made through a tutorial by Nimish Agrawal & Sayan Kar.

 Run npm start in the project directory.